-Prerequisites A mark of between 45% and 49% for JPO 110.
+Prerequisites A mark of between 45% and 49% for JPO 110 and admission into relevant programme.

 Contact time 3 lectures per week, 3 tutorials per week, Foundation Course

 A project-based approach is followed to equip students with academic and IT skills to succeed within the School of Engineering at UP.